Regardless of your health and fitness aspirations, sleep has a profound impact on how well you progress toward achieving those aspirations.

 If you feel you really need caffeine to make it through your morning without feeling sluggish, that should be a major red flag that you are already sleep deprived.

-You could also try drinking green tea instead which contains small amounts of caffeine and provides many other health benefits.
+You could also try drinking green or herbal tea instead which contains small amounts of caffeine and provides many other health benefits.

-Chamomile tea is also great with studies showing it helps you relax and improve sleep quality..
+Chamomile tea is also a good choice if you want a hot drink with studies showing it helps you relax and improve sleep quality.

 3. No technology 30 minutes before bed